Limelight Networks (LLNW) Received its Third Buy in a Row

-After Northland Securities and William Blair gave Limelight Networks (NASDAQ: LLNW) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Lee Krowl reiterated a Buy rating on Limelight Networks today and set a price target of $7.50.
-The company’s shares closed last Thursday at $5.81.
+After B.Riley FBR and Oppenheimer gave Limelight Networks (NASDAQ: LLNW) a Buy rating last month, the company received another Buy, this time from Northland Securities.
+Analyst Michael Latimore maintained a Buy rating on Limelight Networks today and set a price target of $8.00.
+The company’s shares closed last Thursday at $5.07.

-According to TipRanks.com, Krowl is a 2-star analyst with an average return of -1.8% and a 32.3% success rate.
-Krowl covers the Technology sector, focusing on stocks such as Digital Turbine, Brightcove, and TrueCar.
+According to TipRanks.com, Latimore is a 5-star analyst with an average return of 7.0% and a 47.1% success rate.
+Latimore covers the Technology sector, focusing on stocks such as Comtech Telecommunications, Axon Enterprise, and Vonage Holdings.

-Currently, the analyst consensus on Limelight Networks is a Strong Buy with an average price target of $7.50, implying a 24.2% upside from current levels.
-In a report issued on April 9, Northland Securities also assigned a Buy rating to the stock with a $8.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Limelight Networks with a $7.50 average price target, implying a 41.5% upside from current levels.
+In a report issued on April 21, B.Riley FBR also maintained a Buy rating on the stock with a $7.50 price target.

 See today’s analyst top recommended stocks >>

-Based on Limelight Networks’ latest earnings release for the quarter ending December 31, the company reported a quarterly revenue of $60.13 million and net profit of $2.46 million.
-In comparison, last year the company earned revenue of $43.99 million and had a GAAP net loss of $5.19 million.
+Based on Limelight Networks’ latest earnings release for the quarter ending March 31, the company reported a quarterly revenue of $57.01 million and GAAP net loss of $5.26 million.
+In comparison, last year the company earned revenue of $43.28 million and had a GAAP net loss of $8.56 million.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.